cfpb/design-system/docs/components/color.md

   authority and expertise in communication.

+  The following sets of colors maintain CFPB brand cohesion and create accessible graphics.

   This page is under active development.
 Information is being moved into it from these pages: